GrupEstructuraElectronicaSimetria/cosymlib/docs/install.rst

 Installation
 ============

+Requirements
+____________

 :program:`cosymlib` contains libraries written in Fortran that require a compiler to build them.
 Before installing cosymlib make sure you have a working Fortran compiler installed in your system.

-Requirements
-____________

-For UNIX based systems you can install it from package repositories by opening a terminal and typing the following commands:
+For UNIX based systems you can install GNU Fortran Compiler from package repositories by opening a terminal and typing the following commands:

 - **Linux**